civiform/docs/docs/overview/what-is-civiform.md

 The core CiviForm team can provide support with questions, deployment, managed hosting, and feature development.
 [Get in touch](https://civiform.us/contact) to learn more.

-[Exygy](https://www.exygy.com), a certified B Corp, can provide support with deployment, managed hosting, and feature development.
-[Get in touch](https://civiform.us/contact) to learn more.